fawiyogo001/Data-Science-Portfolio-Python/README.md

 - <a href = "https://github.com/fawiyogo001/Data-Science-Portfolio-Python/tree/master/Titanic%20Survivability%20Analysis">Titanic Survivability Analysis</a>

   <div style="text-align: justify">
-      An analysis about the Titanic Tragedy in 1912, which is still remembered until this day, explores the general idea of what the dataset is about.
+      An analysis about the Titanic Tragedy in 1912, explores the general idea of what the dataset is about.
 While unraveling the causes of passengers' survivability, this analysis will also show insights of how each variable such as sex, age and socio-economic status determine the passengers' survivability.
   </div>

 <br>